-As described in Williams and Terawasi (2012), prior to 2001, South Pacific albacore catches were generally in the range 25,000-44,000 mt, although a significant peak was attained in 1989 (49,076 mt), when driftnet fishing was in existence.
+As described in Williams and Terawasi (2014), prior to 2001, South Pacific albacore catches were generally in the range 25,000-44,000 mt, although a significant peak was attained in 1989 (49,076 mt), when driftnet fishing was in existence.
 Since 2001, catches have greatly exceeded this range, primarily because of the growth in several Pacific Islands domestic longline fisheries.
-The South Pacific albacore catch in 2011 (75,258 mt) was the third highest on record (about 12,000 mt lower than the record catch in 2010 of 87,048 mt; Williams and Terawasi 2012).
-The American Samoa longline fishery accounts for approximately 6 percent of total South Pacific albacore landings (3,890 mt) (WPFMC 2011).
+The South Pacific albacore catch in 2013 84,698 mt) was the third highest on record.
+The American Samoa longline fishery in 2013 (2,051 mt) accounted for approximately 2 percent of total South Pacific albacore landings.

-The longline catch of albacore is distributed over a large area of the South Pacific (Figure 9), but concentrated in the west.
-The Chinese-Taipei distant-water longline fleet catch is taken in all three regions, while the Pacific Island domestic longline fleet catch is restricted to the latitudes 10°-25°S. Troll catches are distributed in New Zealand's coastal waters, mainly off the South Island, and along the SCTZ.
-Less than 20 percent of the overall South Pacific albacore catch is usually taken east of 150° W (Williams and Terawasi 2012).
+The longline catch of albacore is distributed over a large area of the South Pacific (Figure 222), but concentrated in the west.
+The Chinese-Taipei distant-water longline fleet catch is taken in all three regions, while the Pacific Island domestic longline fleet catch is restricted to the latitudes $10^{\circ}-25^{\circ}$ S. Troll catches are distributed in New Zealand's coastal waters, mainly off the South Island, and along the SCTZ.
+Less than 20 percent of the overall South Pacific albacore catch is usually taken east of $150^{\circ}$ W (Williams and Terawasi 2014).

-Figure 10.
-Distribution of South Pacific albacore tuna catches, 1988-2011.
-Source: Williams and Terawasi 2012.
+Figure 21.
+Distribution of South Pacific albacore tuna catches, 1988-2013.

+Source: Williams and Terawasi 2014.

-7.3.2 Skipjack Tuna
+8.3.2 Skipjack Tuna